orbs-network/orbs-spec/behaviors/services/consensus-core.md

 If one of the Oredring Block checks fails, return INVALID status.

-## `Validate Execution Validation Block` (method)
+## `Validate Results Block` (method)
 * Check block proof
 * Check protocol verison
-* Execute the Ordering Block trasnactions by calling `VirtualMachine.ProcessTransactionSet`, creating receipts and a state diff.
+* Execute the trasnactions in the transactions Block by calling `VirtualMachine.ProcessTransactionSet`, creating receipts and a state diff.
   * If returns OUT_OF_SYNC treat as invalid block.
 * Check that virtual chain matches consensus virtual chain
 * Check block_height = previous block_height + 1